9 Best Golden State Warriors Players of All Time, Ranked

 (Keith Allison/Wikimedia Commons)

-The Golden State Warriors have had a lot of success in their franchise history, which includes finishing with the best record in NBA history at 73-9 during the 2015-16 season (making their betting lines a popular choice that year).
+The Golden State Warriors have had a lot of success in their franchise history, including finishing with the best record in NBA history at 73-9 during the 2015-16 season, which helped them boast short NBA championship odds.

 A lot of big names have come and gone throughout their franchise history, but none have been more impactful than Stephen Curry.